isomerpages/nea-cfhp/pages/Frequently Asked Questions.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p>Yes.
 You may share your unique voucher link with your household members,
 by clicking on&nbsp;“Info &amp; help”, followed by “Share your vouchers”.
-You can also forward the voucher link SMS from gov.sg or RedeemSG to your household members directly.
+You can also forward the voucher link SMS from gov.sg to your household members directly.
 However, please be careful when sharing your unique voucher link with others as anyone with access to the link may be able to spend the vouchers.
 We seek your understanding that there will be no reinstatement made for vouchers that were shared erroneously.</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>If your family member lives with you, they can produce their own NRIC